droplinked/droplinked-shop-builder/docs/CODE_STANDARDS.md

-# Code Standards for Droplinked Shop Builder
+# 📏 Code Standards for Droplinked Shop Builder

 This document outlines the coding standards and practices to maintain consistency throughout the Droplinked Shop Builder codebase.

-## General Principles
+## 🎯 General Principles

-- **Readability**: Code should be written with clarity and readability as primary concerns.
+- **📖 Readability**: Code should be written with clarity and readability as primary concerns.
-- **Maintainability**: Structure code to be easily maintained and extended.
+- **🔧 Maintainability**: Structure code to be easily maintained and extended.
-- **Performance**: Consider performance implications, especially for UI components.
+- **⚡ Performance**: Consider performance implications, especially for UI components.
-- **Documentation**: All code should be appropriately documented.
+- **📝 Documentation**: All code should be appropriately documented.

-## React Component Standards
+## ⚛️ React Component Standards

-### Component Structure
+### 🧩 Component Structure

 - Use functional components with hooks
 - Organize imports logically: